thu-ml/tianshou/docs/tutorials/cheatsheet.rst

 2. Cyclic move: players take action in turn (example: Go game)

 3. Conditional move, at each timestep, the environment conditionally selects an agent to take action. (example: `Pig Game <https://en.wikipedia.org/wiki/Pig_(dice_game)>`_)

-The discussion is recorded in `Issue 121 <https://github.com/thu-ml/tianshou/issues/121>`_ and still goes on.

 We mainly address these multi-agent RL problems by converting them into traditional RL formulations.